A Classification of Modular Functors via Factorization Homology: Ansular functors and handlebody skein modules

 \subsection{The connection to skein algebras and skein modules}

 It was briefly mentioned in the introduction that the $\PhiA(H)$-maps can be understood as generalized skein modules for handlebodies, formulated via the modular envelope and factorization homology.
-We will explain now why this is indeed just a different perspective on Theorem~\ref{thmfhenv}.
-These considerations are not vital for the rest of the article, but hopefully insightful to anyone interested in skein theory: For a framed $E_2$-algebra $\cat{A}$ in $\cat{S}$ and a surface $\Sigma$, one defines the \emph{skein algebra of $\cat{A}$ and $\Sigma$} by
+We will explain now why this is indeed just a different perspective on Theorem~\ref{thmfhenv}: For a framed $E_2$-algebra $\cat{A}$ in $\cat{S}$ and a surface $\Sigma$, one defines the \emph{skein algebra of $\cat{A}$ and $\Sigma$} by

 where the endomorphisms on the right hand side are taken in the hom category $\cat{S}\left(I,\int_\Sigma \cat{A}\right)$.
 The crucial fact that this definition of the skein algebra coincides with the `traditional' definition in the case where $\cat{A}$ is a semisimple ribbon category follows from \cite{cooke}.